 In effect it makes the pavilion a continuation of the challenge course at the Magic Bus Centre.
 The airy, double height spaces will be used as an activity zone to play games, watch soccer matches, build rafts, or just enjoy the shade.

-Magic Bus Learning Pavilion
+Magic Bus Masterplan and Learning Pavilion

 Sustainability, Innovation, Context, Flexibility